mkorman9/dragonsectorteaser2019/PlayCAP/README.md

 At first I started looking at app.html.
 When opened it presents a simple screen keyboard.
 ![app](screenshots/app.png)

-By analysing given javascript you can guess that the app might be controlled through an external gamepad.
+By analysing given javascript I found out that the app might be controlled through an external gamepad.
-Basically you can send commands like `left`, `right`, `up` and `down` which will move a cursor in corresponding direction.
+Basically you we send commands like `left`, `right`, `up` and `down` which will move a cursor in corresponding direction.
 Also `select` appends focused character to the "Flag" field, and `reset` moves cursor into initial position.
 These action are triggered using a DPAD and A/X buttons.
 I didn't have any gamepad to test it,